hustf/StopsAndTimetables.jl/README.md

 # StopsAndTimetables.jl
-Select and structure xml data downloaded from https://developer.entur.org/stops-and-timetable-data.
+Download public transport data from https://developer.entur.org/stops-and-timetable-data.

+Call `journey(keywords..)` to filter and structure to a `Vector{StopsAndTime}`.

-# Usage
+## Usage
 Download .xml files.

 Install and call `journeys()` (#Example)[#Example].
-An .ini file is generated when you first call `journeys()`, you can adapt to your location by editing.
+An .ini file is generated when you first call `journeys()`.
+You can adapt it to your location by editing.

-Move the .xml files to the file locations (re)defined in the .ini file.
+Move the downloaded .xml files to the file locations (re)defined in the .ini file.

 Stopplace / destination lookups are potentially slow, especially for out-of-county journeys.
-After xml data is parsed once, they are quicker.
+After xml data is parsed once in a session, they are quicker.
 Do take care to reduce the amount of data by filtering early in the pipeline!
 Feedback from the pipeline is printed to stdout.
 For searches in other counties, adapting the .ini file order definitions is advised but not necessary.